Saranne Cooke: Racing New South Wales

 Cooke was appointed to the board of Racing New South Wales in 2015 by the Minister for Gaming and Racing.
 Racing NSW regulates and operates New South Wales' AU$3.3 billion thoroughbred racing sector.
 She became Deputy Chair in 2019 and was elevated to Chair in 2024.
 Racing NSW is the statutory authority responsible for supervising and regulating thoroughbred racing in New South Wales.
 During her tenure, the organisation introduced the Everest, promoted as the world’s richest turf race, expanded the Spring Carnival, invested in enhanced animal welfare programs, and significantly increased prize money across the industry.

 In 2021, while serving as deputy chair, she was the sole prospective buyer at an auction for a three-bedroom home adjacent to Racing NSW's Bathurst racecourse.
 According to the Sydney Morning Herald, Cooke "appeared as if she were any other property investor" and negotiated a price of $985,000.
 Although she acquired the property in her name, she transferred it eight months later to Racing NSW for $1, raising questions about whether Racing NSW was insufficiently transparent in its efforts to acquire land.

 The land deal was investigated by NSW Gaming and Racing Minister David Harris after it was identified by NSW MP Mark Latham.
 Latham questioned whether the deal met "impeccable standards of integrity" required of Racing NSW.
 Cooke bought the property as Racing NSW's agent under a bare trust structure and did not receive any payment for her role.
 According to the Sydney Morning Herald, other parties in the transaction only discovered that she was acting for Racing NSW after the sale was completed, although there was nothing illegal about the lack of disclosure or any requirement to offer this information.
 Racing NSW said the transaction was designed to avoid paying a higher price at auction.

 The NSW Gaming and Racing Minister’s investigation confirmed that there was no substance to Latham’s claims with the Minister advising that his Department sought advice from Revenue NSW which confirmed the statements by Cooke and Racing NSW that the correct stamp duty was paid.
 The NSW Minister for Finance also confirmed that Racing NSW had provided all information required under the relevant revenue ruling, that no duty was avoided and the correct stamp duty was paid.

-In 2024, Cooke gave evidence during a NSW parliamentary inquiry into the unsuccessful attempt to sell Rosehill Gardens Racecourse for redevelopment.